AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/gamification.md

 1. Modify the frequency of occurrence for tasks such as completing a specific number of courses per month or quarter or a year.
 1. Click Save.

-# Tasks {#tasks}
+## Tasks {#tasks}

 There are five gamification tasks of learners for which Administrator can set the points.
 An illustration depicting all the learners tasks and points is shown below:

-**Note**
+>[!NOTE]
+>
-Gamification points for learners within a particular task are not cumulative.
+>Gamification points for learners within a particular task are not cumulative.
 But, the points are added to learners account cumulatively if the learners get these points across different tasks.

 While assigning courses to points, administrator has to ensure that the learners get the points progressively.